 Adjustable Foot Glides: .5” adjustment

-There are currently five different surface options and three different frame colors.
+There are currently six different surface options and three different frame colors.
 The bamboo surface is 52″L x 29″W and 53″L x 29″.
-The pricing for all options is the same.
+The pricing for all options vary.

 - Single-stage column with 18” travel range